sumanthcherupally/FSD2L/README.md

-# FSD2L
+# GO-DAG-gatewayNode
-This is a repository for the FSD2L, a route validation framework for the BGP protocol.
-Look at our paper for further details - Coming soon!
+This repository is for the gateway node of the smart meter DAG chain integration architecture.